image

 Duke 551

-If you are familiar with this model, then you will immediately notice that there is something different about mine; the cap is brass, but it's supposed to have a black lacquer finish with a silver image of Confucius and some Chinese kanji script, but they are missing on my pen.
-That's because I sanded them off and polished the underlying brass surface.
-I confess that I felt uncomfortable carrying a pen that had an image of Confucius along with a Confucian quote.
-But the cap is so heavy that I never post it anyway.
+If you are familiar with this model, then you will notice that the black lacquer finish with image of Confucius and kanji script are missing from the cap.
+I sanded them off and polished the underlying brass surface.

 Below is a quick sketch I made with the Duke 551.
 It can get some very expressive lines.